 If you have any questions about treatment, the precautions we’re taking, or how we can help your client that may be avoiding treatment at this time, please don’t hesitate to give us a call at 1-888-592-7931.

 The MD Home Detox Team

-Many people minimize the opiate detox timeline by getting medical assistance while they eliminate the drugs from their system.
+You can reduce the amount of time opioid detox takes by getting medical assistance while eliminating the drugs from your system.
 An at home opioid detox program such as ours allows patients to go through the detoxification process in the comfort of their own homes.

 Opioids are extremely addictive drugs.
 Some people become dependent on them after using a prescription for pain.
 Others use opioids recreationally for their euphoric and relaxation properties.
 If you’ve become addicted to these drugs and want to stop using them, you’ll probably need to undergo opioid treatment, which starts with detox.

-You’ll go through a transition period when you stop using opioids.
-During this time, you need to get the drugs out of your system.
-But you’ll feel powerful withdrawal symptoms as your body tries to adjust to the way that it worked before you used substances.
-This period can be excruciating.
+When you first stop using opioids, you will go through a transition period where you will feel powerful withdrawal symptoms as your body tries to adjust to the way that it worked before you used substances.
+This period can be quite painful.